This blog looks at 9 signs of a pest infestation on your food processing or manufacturing premises, and what you can do to address them.

 - Live infestations:

-These can take the form of eggs, larvae, pupae, or adults, so refer to our previous blog on “How pests attract more pests” where we discuss how there is never just one pest.
+These can take the form of eggs, larvae, pupae, or adults.
 Infestations can be noted in almost any area, however where the needs of pests are being met is usually where you will find them.
 Examples will be storage areas, canteens, kitchens, locker rooms.
 In addition, you might find nesting material, droppings, or sharp odours.
 These signs all mean that there is an infestation that needs to be addressed.